 Written quotes are secured prior to investment from those financial institutions maintaining offices in the Community College District.
 Under no circumstances are these funds invested in mutual funds or other such high risk investments.
 Investments under this category are brought to the Board for information and ratification.

-- Under no circumstances are excess funds placed in Financial Institutions in which a Board member, the President, or the Dean of Business Services has an ownership interest or management position of the nature that could lead the general public to believe that the investment was made for any reason other than the highest rate of interest available.
+- Under no circumstances are excess funds placed in Financial Institutions in which a Board member, the President, or the Vice President for Business and Administrative Services has an ownership interest or management position of the nature that could lead the general public to believe that the investment was made for any reason other than the highest rate of interest available.

 These guidelines and restrictions are reviewed annually by the Board.
 Expected dollars to be earned from investments are budgeted annually as a part of the normal budget process and actual results are compared to determine the financial success of the policy.